hyzhao1222/hyzhao1222/README.md

 - 👋 Hi, I’m @hyzhao1222
-- 👋 I am a primary school student in China
+- 👋 I am a junior high school student in China
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning how to program by python, c++, javascript, and html
 - 🌱 I'm also learning how to make games